pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [ ] exercise assignment definitions
 - [ ] webpack production config
 - [ ] state management and undo, drawing from state

+### Bug fixes

+- [ ] node classes are being needlessly overwritten
+- [ ] an edge-to-edge user line doesn't get drawn or appear as one